VijayRamisetty/developer-cheat-sheets/Git_CheatSheet.md

 	git push 		//  won't work as Previous 2 commits are FF(Fast forward) git push --force        // this allows you to push , with above head changed to two commits down

+	git checkout dev		// suppose swtich or checkout dev as current git checkout -b dev-backup	// create backup branch of dev , if something goes wrong in coming steps we will reset dev against dev-backup git checkout dev                // current is dev git reset --hard dev-backup     // irrespetive of changes to dev, when running this , it will reset dev to dev-backup

 # END
 Thank you.